Education Through Music, Inc. Overview

 Geographic areas served: New York City

-Programs: During 2013-14, ETM's partner school program provides music education to 15,000 at-risk students in 28 schools in NYC who would otherwise have limited or no access to the arts.
+Programs: In 2014-15, ETM's partner school program will provide music education to 20,000 economically disadvantaged students in 37 schools in NYC who would otherwise have limited or no arts exposure.

 Since 1991, ETM has harnessed the power of music to enhance the academic performance and general development of its students.
 Our work provides these children with the skills to become better learners and the confidence to live in an increasingly challenging world.

 To measure ETM’s effectiveness, surveys were conducted with students, teachers, principals and parents.
 Students’ assessment scores in music and academics were also obtained.